jruelli/pluto_docu/docs/1_getting_started/2_getting_started_pluto_control.rst

 Select pluto_control as your Run Configuration and run it.

 You should see the GUI application Pluto-control popping up.
+Here is a small summary of all the functions.

 .. image:: pluto-control.png
   :width: 800